techconnection-io/async-techconnection-data/talks/flutter-connection-23/pooja-bhaumik-write-complex-business-logic-visually-with-flutter-and-flutterflow.md

 Kahoot!

-And this will be with Flutter, Firebase, and inside a Flutter flow application.
+And this will be with Flutter, Firebase, and inside a Flutter Flow application.

 So before we actually move on to the building part,